Evaluating Overfit and Underfit in Models of Network Community Structure: Evaluating Community Structure Quality

 In this setting, the AUC is preferred over precision-recall because we are interested in the general performance of these classifiers, rather than their performance under any specific prediction setting.
 Evaluating other measures of accuracy is beyond the scope of this study.
 Comparing benchmark performance curves across community detection methods quantifies their relative generalizability and predictiveness, and allows us to assess the quality of choice each method makes for the number of clusters it found in Section~\ref{sec:IP}.

-In our evaluation here, we exclude \mbox{S-cBHa} and \mbox{S-cBHm} because they produce very similar results to the \mbox{S-NB} method, \mbox{LRT-WB} because of its high computational complexity, and AMOS and \mbox{Q-GMP} because of convergence issues.
+In our link prediction and link description evaluations, we exclude \mbox{S-cBHa} and \mbox{S-cBHm} because they produce very similar results to the \mbox{S-NB} method, \mbox{LRT-WB} because of its high computational complexity, and AMOS and \mbox{Q-GMP} because of convergence issues.
 All other methods are included.

-We now define a model-specific score function for each method.
+We now define a model-specific score function for each method (see Appendix for more details).
 Each score function uses the corresponding method $f$ to define a model-specific function $s_{ij}$ that estimates the likelihood that a pair of nodes $ij$ should be connected.
+For probabilistic methods, the natural choice of score function is simply the posterior probability the model assigns to a pair $i,j$.
+For non-probabilistic methods, we constructed score functions that reflected the underlying assumptions of the corresponding method, without introducing many additional or uncontrolled assumptions.

 For regularized likelihood/Bayesian approaches of the SBM (cICL-HKK, B-NR and B-HKK), we follow the same scoring rule as in Ref.~\cite{guimera2009missing}.
 Specifically, the score $s_{ij}$ assigned to an unobserved edge between nodes $i$ and $j$, for $(i,j) \notin E'$ with community assignments of $g_i$ and $g_j$, respectively, is given by $s_{ij} = \dfrac{\ell_{g_i,g_j}+1}{r_{g_i,g_j}+2}$, where $\ell_{g_i,g_j}$ is the number of edges in the observed network $G'$ between the groups $g_i$ and $g_j$ and $r_{g_i,g_j}$ is the maximum possible number of links between the groups $g_i$ and $g_j$.
 For DC-SBM we define $s_{ij} = \theta_i\theta_j\ell_{g_i,g_j}$, where $\theta_i$ is the normalized degree of node $i$ with respect to total degree of its type as the maximum likelihood estimation of this parameter.
 For all the Q methods, Infomap, and MDL we define the scores as the contribution that the added unobserved edge would make to their corresponding partition score functions.
 For the Q methods, we compute the increase in the modularity score due to the added unobserved edge, while for Infomap and MDL we compute the decrease of their objective functions.
 For each of these methods, the contribution of each pair of nodes is computed under the partition obtained prior to adding the candidate pair as an edge.

 There is no commonly accepted link prediction approach for spectral clustering algorithms that is independent of metadata.
 Although there are some non-linear embedding methods for link prediction like node2vec~\cite{grover2016node2vec}, here we focus on linear decomposition techniques.
 For spectral clustering, we introduce and use a new link prediction technique based on eigenvalue decomposition.
 Let the adjacency matrix of the observed graph $G'$ be denoted by $A'$.
 This matrix can be decomposed as $A'=V \Lambda V^T$, where $V=[v_1 v_2 \hdots v_N]$ with $v_i$ as $i$th eigenvector of matrix $A'$ and matrix $\Lambda=\text{diag}[\lambda_1,\lambda_2,\hdots,\lambda_N]$ is the diagonal matrix of eigenvalues of $A'$, where $\lambda_1\geq \lambda_2 \geq \hdots \geq \lambda_N$.